freenas/freenas-docs/userguide/vms.rst

 %brand% to assign a port when the VM is started, or set to a fixed, preferred port number.

-By default, VNC binds to all available IP addresses (*0.0.0.0*).
-To specify the IP address to use, select it from the :guilabel:`Bind to` drop-down menu.
+Select the IP address for VNC to listen on with the :guilabel:`Bind to` drop-down menu.

 Check the :guilabel:`Wait to boot` checkbox to indicate that the VNC